temujindang/website-1/content/blog/on-the-metal-4-tom-lyon.md

 podcast_file = "fillmein"
 +++

-On this episode of On the Metal, we interview Tom Lyon, Sun employee #8.
+On this episode of On the Metal, we interview Tom Lyon, Sun Microsystems employee #8, network storage pioneer and systems software polymath.
+Join us as Tom recounts losing bits in the hallway at Princeton, the peril of software-refreshed DRAM, and how to write a token ring driver from scratch in two weeks and still be mistaken for someone from sales.
+Along the way, Jess, Bryan and Tom nerd out about first calculators, favorite editors and hard tabs.

 ### Show Notes